 5. Trust Badges

 It’s essential for you to gain user trust if you want them to purchase.
 You’re asking users to buy a new product on a site they’re unfamiliar with.
 One simple way to accomplish this is to add trust badges to your website.
+Such trust badges also comes with the installation of an SSL certificate either it be a single domain or wildcard SSL certificate or any multi domain SSL.
 These badges, such as "Verified by Visa" or "Secure Checkout," let visitors know their personal and financial information is safe.
 Trust badges around fast shipping, free returns, and customer support can also be effective in increasing confidence and conversion rates.
 In addition to increasing conversions, trust badges can help reduce shopping cart abandonment.

 6. Live Chat

-Another way to increase customer confidence and reduce shopping cart abandonment is to offer live chat support.
+Another way to increase customer confidence and reduce shopping cart abandonment is to use CRO tools for live chat support.
+You can also consider live chat support outsourcing to make sure there are professionals to address inquiries.
 This allows potential customers to ask questions and get answers in real time, which can help ease any worries about making a purchase.
 Nearly three out of five consumers report that good customer service is necessary for loyalty toward a brand, making quick support tools necessary.
 In addition, live chat enables your team to upsell, cross-sell, and make recommendations.

 7. Free Shipping

 Studies by sources like Shopify and McKinsey state that free shipping is a leading reason customers convert when shopping online.
 Offering free shipping, even with a minimum purchase amount, can be a great way to increase conversion rates.
 According to a 2021 Consumer Trends Report, 80% of consumers expect free shipping when ordering a certain dollar amount of products, and 66% expect free shipping for all online orders.
+This is why making efficient delivery is a must, especially if it is free.
 By offering free shipping, you can stay competitive with other ecommerce businesses and increase conversion rates simultaneously.

 8. Minimize the Steps to Checkout